The Jacksonville Jaguars Draft History and Comments : 2001 NFL Draft Pt. 1 third round pickDavid Garrard

 - The 2000 NFL Draft

-The Jaguars came back to earth with a 7-9 record, their first losing record since the expansion year.
-This earned the Jags the 13th pick in the 2000 Draft.
-After the season the Jags just had, I’m sure they went into the draft with the philosophy that they were only one year removed from a 14-2 season and there was no need to panic.
-The Jags, because of compensatory bonuses, had 10 draft picks.
+The Jaguars declined further with a 6-10 record, their second losing record in a row.
+This earned the Jags the 9th pick in the 2002 Draft.
+He of course didn’t know it but this was Tom Coughlin’s last draft as the Jaguars head coach/GM.
+The Jags had 9 draft picks.
 I will go over each selection and say something concerning the player, if deserving.
 I will also bring up any missed opportunity where the Jags, with hindsight on my side, could have made a better selection.
 I will also bring up anything interesting related to the draft…Jaguar or not.
-As Mr Marvin Gaye once famously sang…”Let’s get it on…”
+As Cher once famously sang…”If I could turn back time…”